 Fig. 3.
-An illustration on the connections between SVM, LDA and M. (a) demonstrates SVM omits the data compactness information. (b) demonstrates SVM discards the data orientation information. (c) demonstrates LDA partly yet incompletely considers the data orientation.
+Illustration on the connections between SVM, LDA, and M. (a) Demonstration of SVM omitting the data compactness information. (b) Demonstration of SVM discarding the data orientation information. (c) Demonstration of LDA partly yet incompletely considering the data orientation.